Rishav-12/Password-Validator/README.md

 ### Motivation
 * This was my first tryst with GUIs in Java.
-* So it was a bit of a struggle but I enjoyed the experience.

 ### Description
 * A simple password validator which validates passwords based on some simple rules